FAST-PCA: A Fast and Exact Algorithm for Distributed Principal Component Analysis: Introduction

-The work in this paper is an extension of the preliminary work in~\cite{gang.raja.bajwa.2019} that proposed two fast and efficient algorithms for distributed PCA in the case of sample-wise distributed data.
-A distributed algorithm for PCA based on generalized Hebbian algorithm was developed and analyzed in our previous work~\cite{gang.bajwa.2021}.
-Though it is a linearly convergent one-time scale algorithm that converges with any random initial point, it only reached to a neighborhood of the optimal solution.
-This result is coherent with the combine-and-update based gradient descent solutions~\cite{dgd} for distributed optimization of convex and strongly convex problems.
-To overcome such limitations of simple gradient descent based algorithms, some new methods~\cite{extra, next} have been proposed recently that deploy a technique called ``gradient-tracking", which has been shown to converge exactly in the case of convex, strongly convex and some non-convex problems.
-In this paper, we use this gradient-tracking idea to develop an algorithm for the \textit{non-convex} distributed PCA problem which linearly converges to an optimal solution that is the same as its centralized counterpart.
-A very recent paper on distributed PCA~\cite{deepca} used this gradient-tracking idea to develop a two-time scale algorithm for subspace estimation.
-Our work has two major differences as compared to~\cite{deepca}: firstly, our algorithm guarantees convergence to the eigenvectors of the global covariance matrix and not just any rotated basis of the same subspace, thereby making our algorithm a true PCA not a PSA solution.
-Secondly, we do not use any explicit consensus loop for ensuring agreement in the network making it a very communication efficient solution.
+The work in this paper is an extension of our preliminary work in~\cite{gang.raja.bajwa.2019} that proposed two fast and efficient algorithms for distributed PCA in the case of sample-wise distributed data.
+A distributed algorithm for PCA based on generalized Hebbian algorithm using a combine-and-adapt strategy called distributed Sanger's algorithm (DSA) was developed and analyzed in our previous work~\cite{gang.bajwa.2021}.
+Although this strategy has mainly been used in distributed optimization literature for convex and strongly convex problems, we showed using extensive analysis that even for the non-convex PCA problem, each node converges linearly and globally, i.e., starting from any random initial point.
+Though it is a linearly convergent one-time scale algorithm, it only reaches to a neighborhood of the optimal solution for a fixed step size.
+The algorithm, however, does converge exactly in the case of decreasing step sizes but with a slower rate of convergence.
+This result is coherent with the combine-and-update based gradient descent solutions~\cite{dgd} for distributed optimization.
+To overcome such limitations of simple gradient descent-based algorithms, some new methods have been proposed recently that deploy a technique called ``gradient-tracking", which has been shown to converge exactly in the case of convex~\cite{extra,qu.li.2018}, strongly convex and some non-convex problems~\cite{next}.
+In this paper, we use this gradient-tracking idea to develop an algorithm for the \textit{non-convex} distributed PCA problem that linearly converges to an optimal solution that is the same as its centralized counterpart.

+A very recent paper on distributed PCA~\cite{deepca} used this gradient-tracking idea to develop a two-time scale algorithm called DeEPCA for subspace estimation.
+Our work has three major differences as compared to DeEPCA: firstly, our algorithm guarantees convergence to the eigenvectors of the global covariance matrix and not just any rotated basis of the same subspace, thereby making our algorithm a true PCA and not just a principal subspace analysis (PSA) solution.
+Secondly, we do not use any explicit consensus loop for ensuring agreement in the network, making it a very communication-efficient solution and finally, DeEPCA requires explicit QR decomposition in every iteration unlike our algorithm, thus requiring more computations.